sahib/rmlint/docs/rmlint.1.rst

     of the ``user_command`` function will be replaced with it.

-  * *handler* Define a comma separated list of handlers to try on duplicate files in that given order.
+  * *handler* Define a comma separated list of handlers to try on duplicate files in that given order until one handler succeeds.
 Handlers are just the name of a way of getting rid of the file and can be any of the following:

     * ``reflink``: Try to reflink the duplicate file to the original.
 See also ``--reflink`` in ``man 1 cp``.
 Fails if the filesystem does not support